Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Do you want to grow long hair fast?
-Or at the very least, you want strong healthy hair?
+Or at the very least, do you want strong and healthy hair?
 Growing long hair can take a bit of effort, but it’s not impossible to speed things up a bit.
 I’m going to go through some tips on how to grow long hair naturally.
 Below I will include a list of foods that you should consider including in your diet to help you on your way!

 Hair typically grows about half an inch per month, but this can vary from person to person.
-The length a person can attain is genetically determined, so if your hair tends to stop at a certain length and never goes further, this is your terminal length and at the moment there’s really not a lot you can do.
+The hair length a person can attain is genetically determined, so if your hair tends to stop at a certain length and never goes further, this is your terminal length and at the moment there’s really not a lot you can do.

 In other cases where vitamin and mineral deficiencies might be present, you can take a hair supplement that contains vitamins, which may speed up hair growth.